Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 90: March 9th, 2017

+**Today's Progress**: Continued with text game in python.

+**Thoughts**: Got a super simple and horribly done puzzle game completed.
+Only one key and one lock to use it on.
+But now I can expand from there and add in other stuff.

+**Link to work**: None.

 ### Day 89: March 8th, 2017

 **Today's Progress**: COntinued with text game in python.